Dishonor Before Death:

 With their direct-fire strength of 7, SS GREN (“grenadier”) infantry have one of the highest firepower ratings of any infantry found in the Panzer Grenadier system.
 Like their Army equivalents, the SS grenadiers suffer a greater drop in firepower when they lose a step, as they rely heavily on their automatic weapons and have fewer men behind the number than is the case for American, British or Soviet infantry units.

 SS machine-gunners also have an extraordinarily high direct-fire rating, since all of their weapons are the awesome MG42 (Army units represent a mix of the MG42 and the older but still lethal MG34).
 There are usually fewer of them in a given scenario than might be found with an Army unit, as the SS fielded somewhat fewer of these platoons on its organizational charts.

-The bumbling bloodthirsty bozos portrayed in Sinister Forces went to war with a variety of cast-off and foreign-made weapons, as the units were never intended to serve in front-line combat.
+The bumbling bloodthirsty bozos portrayed in Slovakia’s War went to war with a variety of cast-off and foreign-made weapons, as the units were never intended to serve in front-line combat.
 For police duties and mass murder, their Czech or French arms sufficed quite well.

 Armored Cars and Special Vehicles

 SS recon units were well-supplied with armored cars, and they are here, starting with superfan Jay Townsend’s favorite vehicle, the SdKfz 234/2 “Puma.”
 I'm not sure why we didn’t just call it “Puma” instead of using the confusing German alphanumeric.
 The Puma has a long-barreled 50mm gun and it’s a formidable opponent for Allied armored cars, but it is no match for a real tank.